|A critical part of the writing process is knowing when a citation is

 from: (Lanier 49).
 (Note that the period follows the citation and there is

 no comma or "p" or "pp" abbreviation for page/pages.)
-For more information
+You can find more information

 One way to acknowledge a source is with an introductory statement in the body